Netcracker/DRNavigator/documentation/internal/design/4-state-restrictions.md

 `*` means applying for all services;

 Procs:
-* Services and states can be overriden;
+* Services and states can be overridden;
 * Intuitive to the user;

 Cons: